What is Rotary?Back to Top

 It’s important to note that much like Toastmasters clubs, Rotary clubs are autonomous, and determine their own activities/priorities that reflect their members’ interests and community’s needs.
 If a club doesn’t have the capacity or interest to collaborate at this time, there may be another one nearby with a better fit.

-How far out is the partnership planned for?Back to Top
+How far out is the alliance planned for?Back to Top

 While the courses will be rolled out in English by the end of 2020 (in other languages in 2021), the strategic alliance will be an ongoing collaboration